Dublin 1: Notable places

 The postcode covers a dense central area north of the River Liffey.
 It includes O'Connell Street, Parnell Street, Henry Street, Jervis Street, Mountjoy Square, Parnell Square, the International Financial Services Centre, and parts of the northern Docklands.
 It is home to Busarus, Connolly Station, the Custom House, the Convention Centre Dublin, and several of the north city quays.
 It also features urban secondary schools such as the O'Connell School and Belvedere College as well as third-level institutions such as the National College of Ireland.

 Usage in Dublin addresses

-Colloquially, Dubliners simply refer to the area as "Dublin 1".
-The postal district forms the first part of numerous seven digit Eircodes that are unique to every single address in the area.
-For addressing purposes, it appears in both its original form as Dublin 1 and as the first part of a seven digit postal code as D01 a line below.
+The postal district of Dublin 1 is used in conjunction with the seven-digit Eircodes that are unique to each address in the state.
 For example: